swajay04/NEWS_SCRAPER/README.md

 # NEWS_SCRAPER
+This project involves scraping news articles from a news website, classifying them based on sections, and storing the data in a CSV file.

 ## How to Run on Colab
 1.Download the NEWS_SCRAPER_CNN.ipynb file (raw)<br />
 2.Open Google Colab and click on File<br />
 3.Click on Open Notebook <br />
 4.Upload the Downloaded notebook and run all cells<br />

-# NonStop-io-ml
-# News Scraping and Classification Project

-This project involves scraping news articles from a news website, classifying them based on sections, and storing the data in a CSV file.

 ## Setup